jhwist/octopress/source/_posts/2013-03-08-psychology-of-a-long-run.markdown

 to eat all the things now.

-There are of course variations to this, and I yet have to run anything significantly longer than 15km, for which I need to revise this strategy.
+There are of course variations to this.
 If the long run has specific goals like tempo variations or intervals, the strategy must be adapted.
 While those make the run itself harder, they are a lot easier to process.
 Just concentrate on the task at hand (feet?).
 By the time the intervals are over I actually look forward to a few km of recovery.
+Also, I have yet to run anything significantly longer than 15km, for which I need to revise this strategy.
+The coming weeks will tell!

 > Do you have a strategy for long runs?
 Leave a comment!